 Note: The maximum number of visits allowed is based on appropriate medical justification.
-The Medicaid Agency does not allow duplicate services for any specialized therapy for the same client when both providers are performing the same or similar procedure(s).
-If the client requires more than one therapist in the residence on the same day, the Medicaid Agency requires the therapist to document the therapeutic benefit of having more than one therapist for specialized therapy on the same day.
+The Medicaid agency does not allow duplicate services for any specialized therapy for the same client when both providers are performing the same or similar procedure(s).
+If the client requires more than one therapist in the residence on the same day, the Medicaid agency requires the therapist to document the therapeutic benefit of having more than one therapist for specialized therapy on the same day.

-Covered - Skilled Therapies for Clients 21 Years of Age and Older and Clients 19 and 20 Years of Age in MCS/ADATSA
+Does the agency cover skilled therapies for clients 21 Years of age and older and clients 19 and 20 years of age in MCS/ALTSA?

-The following benefit limits for outpatient rehabilitation (occupational therapy, physical therapy, and speech therapy) apply to clients 21 years of age and older and to clients 19 through 20 years of age in MCS/ADATSA.
+The following benefit limits for outpatient rehabilitation (occupational therapy, physical therapy, and speech therapy) apply to clients 21 years of age and older and to clients 19 through 20 years of age in MCS/ALTSA.
 These benefit limits are per client, per calendar year regardless of setting (home health, outpatient hospital and freestanding therapy clinics.)
 Authorization is not required.

-Physical therapy: 24 units (equals approximately 6 hours); Occupational therapy: 24 units (equals approximately 6 hours); Speech therapy: 6 units (equals a total of 6 untimed visits).
+- Physical therapy: 24 units (equals approximately 6 hours) - Occupational therapy: 24 units (equals approximately 6 hours) - Speech therapy: 6 units (equals a total of 6 untimed visits)